aegiswp/child/readme.txt

 = Using FTP =

-1. Extract the Aegis Child Theme `.zip` file.
+1. Extract the `aegis-child.zip` file.
 2. Using an FTP client (like FileZilla), connect to your web server.
 3. Navigate to the `/wp-content/themes/` directory.
 4. Upload the extracted `aegis-child` folder.